 So, where can I begin to offer advice to this sweet, sweet woman who I just want to hug, who writes no one knows my pain?

 Here are a few thoughts.

 1. If you have faith and you talk to God, you are not alone.

 I actually talk to God all the time.
 You don’t have to go to church or synagogue to talk to God.
 No one knows my pain?
 God knows your pain and He is there to give you faith that you won’t always feel this way, and strength to take actions to ensure you don’t feel this way.

 2. If you love yourself—appreciate your body and your health and the work you do and the hobbies and passion you have for things in life, you will feel less lonely.

-3. Love comes to those who are willing to make an effort to put themselves out there, unafraid to show their true, authentic self and not care what others think.
+3. Love comes to those who are willing to make an effort to put themselves out there, unafraid to show their true, vulnerability, their authentic self and not care what others think.

-4. You also have to make a practical effort to meet people.
+4. You also might want to make a practical effort to meet people.

 5. Reach out to old friends and reconnect.

 It doesn’t matter how much time has gone by.
 People are always thrilled to hear from a friend from the past, and as we get older, even more so.
 If you feel awkward about reaching out to someone because too much time has gone by, or there was some negative blood between the two of you, I say take a chance and call anyway.
 I bet you the person will thank you for being the one to reach out.
 If you get a negative reaction, at least you tried and you lost nothing.